 Fantasy fundraising assumes that everyone similarly values a specific nonprofit goal or mission.
 It is faulty thinking.
 This assumption does not match reality.
 Those who espouse this view are in fact projecting onto others their values.
 A strategy expecting others to give equally to the same charitable purpose violates the fundamental nature of our economic behavior.
 Such thinking assumes that others value the same economic/social end as you do.
 It further restricts their personal power of economic choice.
 Few like to be told what to do especially with their money.

 Furthermore, a strategy to ask everyone to give at the same level doesn’t merely limit the idea and feeling of personal power.
 It also limits the potential amount which can be raised.
 Why?
-Because amongst the 100 you are asking for a one dollar donation there exists not just some who do not value the end for which you are asking them to donate.
-There also exists among these potential donors some who value the need to be met and have the capacity to give not merely one dollar but much more.
-This fantasy fundraising strategy fails on all fronts.
+Because amongst the 100 you are asking to donate one dollar there exists not merely some who do not value the end for which you are asking them to donate.
+There also exists among these potential donors some who value the need to be met and have the capacity to give not one dollar but much more.
+Thus fantasy fundraising strategy fails on all fronts.
 You receive nothing from those who will not or cannot give no matter what your purpose and you receive far less from those who can give more!
 Bad thinking, bad strategy, bad results.